Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 ## Integration Checklist

-What needs to be done on each of the repos to utilize this.
+What needs to be done on each of the repos to utilize this the sync script?

-todo this list

-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
+To utilize the _base_ version of the script, the necessary steps are fairly simple.

-- [ ]
+- [ ] Add base recording.json

-FEEDBACK FROM WES
-  MERGE COMMITS ONLY WORK IF A SINGLE COMMIT IS NOT SQUASHED.
-    Merge commits do not work.

-  Description of base methodology ->
-    conflicts shouldn't happen -> just re-record -> push to branch Map out what this would look like.
-They should be based off master.

-  ensure that we leave a comment describing why
-  Split the `recordings.json` into a service directory
+- [ ] Update test-proxy `shim`s to call asset-sync scripts to prepare the test directory prior to tests invoking.

+Where the difficulty _really_ lies is in the weird situations that folks get into.

 ## Post-Asset-Move space optimizations